 I used to be really wrapped up in having things.
 Nice things, new things, beautiful things, things that people noticed and recognised, that impressed them and told them I was great.
 All the things that checked the boxes to indicate success.
 For the longest time, I was chasing things and the trouble with that is you’re never really happy, are you?

 Once you get one thing, you need another and another and another.
 I saw someone with a big house the other day and they were out the front gardening.
 This is what went through my mind: Big house means a big yard.
-Big yard means lots of gardening.
+A big yard means lots of gardening.
 Lots of gardening means a need for lots of gardening tools, equipment, mowers etc. All of the yard waste requires disposal, which requires a trailer, which requires a large car to tow, which requires fuel and registration.
 It made me feel sick just thinking about it.

 Nothing I bought made me feel as good as those moments of being free do.
 That’s why I travel, for that feeling of absolute freedom.
 As soon as Matt and I start to accumulate too many things we both start to feel restless and edgy.
 It’s like each piece of furniture and clothing, each appliance and plate is adding weight to us, pinning us to one place.
 It’s crushing.